-This course is designed to teach you to use the statistical tools that form an economist's basic toolbox.
-This is a hands-on course where you will work with a lot of real data.
-The aim of this course is to get a better understanding of statistics, of how numerical evidence is used and abused, and of how people can torture the numbers to make them appear to support their point of view.
+This MA course is designed to teach you to use the statistical tools that form an economist's basic toolbox in a hands-on environment working with a lot of real data.
+Students will get a better understanding of statistics, of how numerical evidence is used and abused, and of how people can torture the numbers to make them appear to support their point of view.
 In our modern world statistics are the first choice for how someone is going to lie to you.
 If you know some of the secrets then you will be able to see through other people's lies (and perhaps create some of your own - if you choose to embrace the dark side!).